 The MCR is committed to being as green as we can be.
 Being green starts from within, so please use the recycle boxes and the recycling bins in your accommodation.
 If you have any questions or suggestions about how to lessen the environmental impact of any aspect of College life, or news about green events that you’d like us to circulate to the MCR, please email the Green Officer.

-Welfare and Disabilities Officer
+Welfare and Disabilities Officers

 The welfare officer is committed to improving welfare services at Trinity Hall and providing support to all of the MCR members.
 Welfare officers want to improve communication and openness about any sort of disability within the college while making sure that everyone feels comfortable and able to deal with issues as diverse as childcare, financial support, accommodation, physical, mental and sexual health, drugs and disabilities.
+Additionally, the welfare offices host regular and relaxed coffee and cake events and keep a welfare cupboard stocked at all times.

-Working closely with the Welfare Officers, the Women’s Officer is your point of contact for all women’s issues.
+Working closely with the Welfare Officers, the Gender Officer is your point of contact for all women’s issues.
 They are here to promote the equality of women in the College and the University as a whole—contact them for issues related to sexual harassment or gender-based discrimination.

-Ethnic Diversity Officers
+Ethnic Diversity Officer

 The role of the Ethnic Diversity Officer is to provide a source of support to members of ethnic and religious minorities within college.